KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/week11.md

 DUE NEXT WEEK:
 * REQ READING: Speculative Everything, Chapters 1 and 2 (Pages 1-31).
-200 word response to NYU classes. (due 04/17):
+200 word response on website (due 04/17):
   * You can access the reading as [a PDF here](https://drive.google.com/open?id=1UgeACzw1-rFpvam_mqtDrqICy6HSVydA)
   * You can also read as an [Ebook through the library](https://getit.library.nyu.edu/go/9463476) (log in)
 * REQ VIEWING choose a film from the list to watch and write a 200 word response to (due 04/17):